Neonatal Intensive Care Unit

 For more information, call Sutter Santa Rosa Regional Hospital's Neonatal Intensive Care Unit at (707) 576-4590.

 Neonatal Transport Service

-Sutter Medical Center of Santa Rosa's neonatal transport service is designed to facilitate efficient access to appropriate levels of care, including Sutter's Neonatal Intensive Care Unit (NICU) and high-risk obstetrical program.
+Sutter Santa Rosa Regional Hospital's neonatal transport service is designed to facilitate efficient access to appropriate levels of care, including Sutter's Neonatal Intensive Care Unit (NICU) and high-risk obstetrical program.
 As the only level III Neonatal Intensive Care Unit (NICU) in the Northern California community, referring hospitals and physicians know they can rely on our expert team to provide specialty acute care services where and when they are needed.

-Sutter Medical Center's Neonatal Transport Team is made up of a neonatologist, NICU transport nurse, paramedic, and a pilot or EMT ambulance driver.
+Sutter Santa Rosa Regional Hospital's Neonatal Transport Team is made up of a neonatologist, NICU transport nurse, paramedic, and a pilot or EMT ambulance driver.
 Patients may be transported by plane, helicopter, or ground ambulance, depending on the patient's needs and local weather patterns.

 In order to ensure timely response, we offer 24-hour clinical phone consultation and availability with a neonatologist or obstetrician.
 We are able to comply with the national standards of a 30 minute response time in activating the transport team to transport premature neonates and for neonates requiring long-term ventilation or specialized medical intervention.

 For more information, call Sutter Santa Rosa Regional Hospital's Neonatal Transport Service at (707) 576-4590.

 Back to top